openjournals/joss/docs/editing.md

 - Ask the EiC on rotation to publish the paper as normal (by tagging `@openjournals/joss-eics`).

-## Processing of rOpenSci-reviewed and accepted submissions
+## Processing of rOpenSci-reviewed or pyOpenSci-reviewed and accepted submissions

-If a paper has already been reviewed and accepted by rOpenSci, the streamlined JOSS review process is:
+If a paper has already been reviewed and accepted by rOpenSci or pyOpenSci, the streamlined JOSS review process is:

 - Assign yourself as editor and reviewer
-- Add a comment in the pre-review issue pointing to the rOpenSci review
+- Add a comment in the pre-review issue pointing to the rOpenSci or pyOpenSci review
-- Add the rOpenSci label to the pre-review issue
+- Add the rOpenSci/pyOpenSci label to the pre-review issue
 - Start the review issue
-- Add a comment in the review issue pointing to the rOpenSci review
+- Add a comment in the review issue pointing to the rOpenSci or pyOpenSci review
-- Compile the paper and check it looks ok
+- Compile the paper and check it looks OK
 - Go to to the source code repo and grab the Zenodo DOI
 - Accept and publish the paper